“…Kids who move more aren’t just healthier, they also tend to do better academically,…”

 Why is this important?
 “Research shows that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.”2

-Solution: Help initiate bicycling education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program 3.
+Solution: Help expand walking and bicycling education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program 3.

 Please join us.
-We invite you to join us in helping ACPS initiate this project.
-Your donation will help students learn to be active in a Bicycling in the Schools (BITS) pilot project at Mount Vernon Community School (MVCS) during the fall of 2016 and James K.Polk Elementary School in 2017.
-Please consider sending a check today to the Walking and Biking Fund of ACT for Alexandria, 1421 Prince Street, Suite 220, Alexandria, VA 22314.
+We invite you to join us in helping ACPS expand walking and biking safety education to additional schools Please consider sending a check today to the Walking and Biking Fund of ACT for Alexandria, 201 King Street, Suite 200, Alexandria, VA 22314.
 Attn: John Porter (preferred method) or donating online via this link:

 1. Community Health Needs Assessment for Inova Alexandria Hospital, May 31, 2013